Mikhail-Vilms/Notes/Money&Taxes&Investing/Investing.md

 #### I. [Balance Sheet](https://www.investopedia.com/terms/b/balancesheet.asp)
 - **Assets**:
-  - [Current Assets](https://quickbooks.intuit.com/in/resources/accountants-and-bookkeepers-accountants-and-bookkeepers/what-are-current-assets/): Assets that get easily converted into cash or utilized through the normal operating cycle of the business or within one year (whichever is greater) are current assets.
+  - **[Current Assets](https://quickbooks.intuit.com/in/resources/accountants-and-bookkeepers-accountants-and-bookkeepers/what-are-current-assets/)**: Assets that get easily converted into cash or utilized through the normal operating cycle of the business or within one year (whichever is greater) are current assets.
 Here, the operating cycle means the time it takes to buy or produce inventory, sell the finished products and collect cash for the same.
     - Cash and Cash Equivalents (CCE): reports the value of a company's assets that are cash or can be converted into cash immediately.
 Cash equivalents include bank accounts and marketable securities, which are debt securities with maturities of less than 90 days.
        - Cash: is the most liquid asset of an entity and thus is important for the short-term solvency of the company.
 The cash balance shown under current assets is the balance available with the business.
 This cash can be promptly used to meet its day-to-day expenses.
 It typically includes coins, currencies, funds on deposit with bank, cheques and money orders.
        - Cash Equivalents: Cash equivalents are the result of cash invested by the companies in very short-term, interest-earning financial instruments.
 These instruments are highly liquid, secure and can be easily converted into cash usually within 90 days.
 Furthermore, these securities include treasury bills, commercial paper and money market funds.
 Also, these securities readily trade in the market and the value of such securities can also be readily determined.